Easton Bavents: Clifftop homeowners offered money by council

 The funding from Waveney District Council is for nine properties at Easton Bavents, near Southwold.

 The council said it would consult the property owners and confirm a final offer next month.

-But Peter Boggis, who has campaigned on their behalf and even built his own coastal defences, said the amount being offered was "totally inadequate".'Trying to assist'
+But Peter Boggis, who has campaigned on their behalf and even built his own coastal defences, said the amount being offered was "totally inadequate".

-The money being offered is from the council's £1.5m Pathfinder scheme and to the owners of six homes on Easton Lane, an artist's studio and two vacant plots.
+The money is being offered from the council's £1.5m Pathfinder scheme to the owners of six homes on Easton Lane, an artist's studio and two vacant plots.

 It could include contributions towards the cost of buying a new plot of land, building a new home and professional fees.

 Mr Boggis lives at Easton Bavents but has not been offered the money as his home is not deemed close enough to the clifftop.

 "For those who are actually going to lose the sites that they own, it's totally inadequate in every way," he said.

 "A sensible figure was being looked for: a sum of money that would buy a pleasant site with services on and cover the cost of building an equivalent to affordable housing."